I put my keys somewhere safe. I know I did.

 In future articles, I will write about the number one action you can take every day to promote the growth of new brain cells, easy steps to creating a stimulating, brain-friendly environment and new research on combatting Alzheimer’s disease.

 I would love to know what surprised you most about this article?
-Click here to contact me – I look forward to hearing from you!
+Leave a comment below or send a message on our contact page – I look forward to hearing from you!